evancohen/smart-mirror/README.md

 # Smart Mirror
 This project is inspired by [HomeMirror](https://github.com/HannahMitt/HomeMirror) and Michael Teeuw's [Magic Mirror](http://michaelteeuw.nl/tagged/magicmirror).
-It uses [annyang](https://github.com/TalAter/annyang) for voice interactivity, integrates with Philips Hue, and is my own take on what a "smart mirror" can be.
+It uses [annyang](https://github.com/TalAter/annyang) for voice interactivity, [electron](http://electron.atom.io/) to make it cross platform, and integrates with Philips Hue.
+It is my own take on what a "smart mirror" can be.

 ### [See it in action (Video)](https://www.youtube.com/watch?v=PDIbhV8Nvq8)